proplot-dev/proplot/docs/showcase.rst

 Complex subplot grids
 ---------------------

-Set up a complex grid of subplots using a 2D array of integers – think of the array as a “picture” of your figure.
-Order of numbers determines order of a-b-c labels.
+Set up a complex grid of subplots using a 2D array of integers – just think of the array as a “picture” of your figure.
+Now the below grid is built from just one line of code, instead of 6 lines.
+The order of numbers determines order of a-b-c labels.
+See `~proplot.subplots.subplots` for details.

 .. code:: ipython3